-At the May 2015 annual meeting, 98% of the votes were cast in favor of the advisory say-on-pay proposal in connection with the Company's 2014 compensation.
+At the May 2016 annual meeting, 99% of the votes were cast in favor of the advisory say-on-pay proposal in connection with the Company's 2015 compensation.
 The Compensation and Leadership Development Committee believes that the vote indicates that most stockholders approve of the structure of executive compensation at Alaska Air Group.
-Therefore, the Committee structured executive compensation for 2015 in a way that is generally consistent with that of 2014.
+Therefore, the Committee structured executive compensation for 2016 in a way that is generally consistent with that of 2015.
 Stockholders have an opportunity annually to cast an advisory vote in connection with executive compensation.

-2015 Compensation Program Overview
+2016 Compensation Program Overview

 The Company's executive compensation program is designed to compensate executives appropriately and competitively and to drive superior performance.
 Because the Named Executive Officers are primarily responsible for the overall execution of the Company's strategy, a high percentage of their total direct compensation is variable and tied to company performance, thereby providing incentives to achieve goals that help create value for stockholders.
-Highlights of the program, which did not change materially from 2014, include:
+Highlights of the program, which did not change materially from 2015, include:

-- For 2015, the Committee approved target-level total compensation for Mr. Tilden that is 81% performancebased and aligned with stockholder value creation.
-With respect to the other Named Executive Officers, the Committee approved target total compensation that is, on average, 72% performance-based and aligned with stockholder value creation. - Executives' bonuses under the Company's annual incentive pay program, in which all Company employees participate, are based on the achievement of specific performance objectives that are established at the beginning of the fiscal year by the Committee and are capped at a specified maximum amount.
-As illustrated in the 2015 Performance-Based Pay Calculation table, the annual incentive plan paid out above target this year primarily as a result of record profitability and excellent safety, operational and customer satisfaction scores. - Executives' equity incentive awards generally consist of a combination of stock options, service-based restricted stock unit awards, and performance stock unit awards that vest only if specified performance levels of relative total shareholder return (TSR) and return on invested capital are achieved.
+- For 2016, the Committee approved target-level total compensation for Mr. Tilden that is 83% performance-based and aligned with stockholder value creation.
+With respect to the other Named Executive Officers, the Committee approved target total compensation that is, on average, 74% performance-based and aligned with stockholder value creation. - Executives' bonuses under the Company's annual incentive pay program, in which all Company employees participate, are based on the achievement of specific performance objectives that are established at the beginning of the fiscal year by the Committee and are capped at a specified maximum amount.
+As illustrated in the 2016 Performance-Based Pay Calculation table, the annual incentive plan paid out above target this year for virtually all participants primarily as a result of strong profitability and excellent safety, operational and customer satisfaction scores. - Executives' equity incentive awards generally consist of a combination of stock options, servicebased restricted stock unit awards, and performance stock unit awards that vest only if specified performance levels of relative total shareholder return (TSR) and return on invested capital are achieved.
 The performance stock units have a three-year performance period that is based 50% on shareholder return relative to an airline industry peer group and 50% on return on invested capital targets.
 These awards align an executive's opportunity with the creation of value for stockholders.